 You don’t have to travel all over the place to enjoy classic Xian foods.
 Most of these foods can be found on Xian’s most famous streets for food.
 This way, you can walk around, explore, and eat as much delicious Xian food at your own pace.
 These are the three streets you’ll want to spend most of your time on to enjoy the best food in Xian.

-Muslim Street (回民街)
+Muslim Quarter (回民街)

 Datang Tongyifang (大唐通易坊)